jakesgordon/rack-rabbit/EXAMPLES.md

 ## Asynchronous Publish/Subscribe with a fanout exchange

-Consider two potential subscribers, built as simple rack applications:
+Consider two potential subscribers:

 First `foo.ru`

-    foo = lambda do |env|
+    require 'sinatra/base'

+    class Foo < Sinatra::Base
+      post "/event do
-      env['rack.logger'].info "Foo saw the event"   # a real subscriber would do some work here [ 200, {}, [] ]
+        logger.info "Foo saw the event"
       end
+    end
-    run foo
+    run Foo

 Then `bar.ru`

-    bar = lambda do |env|
+    require 'sinatra/base'

+    class Bar < Sinatra::Base
+      post "/event do
-      env['rack.logger'].info "Bar saw the event"   # a real subscriber would do some work here [ 200, {}, [] ]
+        logger.info "Bar saw the event"
       end
+    end
-    run bar
+    run Bar

 Host these subscribers using `rack-rabbit`:

     $ rack-rabbit --exchange myexchange --type fanout foo.ru  &
     $ rack-rabbit --exchange myexchange --type fanout bar.ru  &

-Publish an event from the command line using the `rr` command:
+Publish the event from the command line using the `rr` command:

-    $ rr publish -e myexchange -t fanout "event" "data"
+    $ rr publish -e myexchange -t fanout "/event" "data"

-Publish an event from your application using the `RR` class:
+Publish the event from your application using the `RR` class:

     require 'rack-rabbit/client'

-    RR.publish :myexchange, :type => :fanout, :path => "event", :body => "data"
+    RR.publish :myexchange, :type => :fanout, :path => "/event", :body => "data"

-**All subscribers should see the event when using a fanout exchange**
+>> **All subscribers should see the event when using a fanout exchange**

 ## Asynchronous Publish/Subscribe with a topic exchange